 Working quickly, carefully pour the hot mixture into the powdered sugar or candy molds.
 I find it much easier to transfer to a Pyrex pitcher first, before pouring.

 If you’re not using a mold, pour by the spoonful onto a sheet of parchment paper.
 (This is the messiest way!)

 Let the candy sit, undisturbed, until cool.
 If using the powdered sugar method, lightly coat both sides and store in a jar in the refrigerator for several weeks or in single layers, between sheets of wax paper, in the freezer for several months.

 If using 100% honey, you may find these store best in single layers, between wax paper, in the freezer.

 This is not an exhaustive list, but is a good place to start!
 As always, research each herb thoroughly before use.
 Some of these may not be a good fit for you if you’re: pregnant, nursing, have health issues, or are on medication.
 Always check with a professional health care worker, when in doubt.

-I buy my herbs from: Mountain Rose Herbs, Bulk Herb Store, or Jean’s Greens.
-(Those first two are affiliate links.)
+I buy most of the herbs that I don’t grow from: Mountain Rose Herbs.
 You can also source herbs from your yard or garden!
 (Dandelion, violet leaf, roses, lemon balm, etc.)

 - Astragalus: an adaptogen, excellent at restoring energy; helps you cope with illness or other stressors